 Rubensdörffer and his co-flying corporal Ludwig Kretzer were buried at Tunbridge Wells before being reinterred at the German Military Cemetery at Cannock Chase, Staffordshire.

 Meanwhile, four miles away in Frant, Lieutenant Marx was brought down by a Hurricane.
-It was the first Messerschmitt 109 to crash on British soil.
+It was one of the first Messerschmitt 109s to crash on British soil.
 Marx managed to bale out and parachute down into the arms of the local police.

 Rubensdörffer’s legacy back at Croydon airport was a scene of utter carnage.
 Hangars, workshops and terminal buildings were ablaze.
 The armoury was destroyed, the officer’s mess was wrecked, and about forty training aircraft went up in flames.
 The airfield was heavily pockmarked and the station was effectively put out of action.
 There were 280 RAF personnel casualties, including six dead.